 - Is the goal specific, measurable, achievable, relevant, and time-sensitive?
 Yes.

 As you can see, an MBO program is more than a manager setting goals for their employees.
 It is manager and employee working together to break those goals down into smaller objectives.
-And, if you had an automated system in place, as employees set out to meet their goals, they could have visibility into how their related compensation would be impacted for meeting or missing goals—encouraging and motivating successful behavior in real-time.
+Automated systems give employees visibility into how their related compensation might be impacted for meeting or missing goals—encouraging and motivating successful behavior in real-time.

 Joe Smith; Q3 2016; Target: $3,000

-Whatever the goal, think about rewarding the right behavior, though.
-If you’re paying by bugs found and fixed, bugs will be found and fixed—no matter how significant or resource-intensive those bugs might be.
+However, whatever your goal, think about rewarding the right behavior.
+For example, pay for bugs If you’re paying by bugs found and fixed, bugs will be found and fixed—no matter how significant or resource-intensive those bugs might be.
 Employees go to great lengths to achieve bonus compensation, which is great when you’re rewarding the right behavior, but detrimental if not thought through completely.

 Thanks to complex buying cycles and manufacturing processes, success here depends on leveraging data for the identification of new opportunities, and then mobilizing teams to meet new market and technology demands.
 MBO examples might center around international OSHA laws, return management, productivity improvement, or employee training.

-With all of these examples of MBO, the visibility an automated solution provides allows managers to easily see how well employees are performing on agreed-upon goals.
-And, giving employees a simple way to see how their objectives are tied to their bonuses – and being able to pay them immediately after period close – has a significant impact on performance and company culture.
+As all of these MBO examples show, the visibility an automated solution provides allows managers to easily see how well employees are performing.
+Additionally, MBOs give employees a simple way to see how their objectives are tied to their bonuses.
+It helps boost morale and motivates reps year round, which has a significant impact on performance and company culture.